|

 The Drive To The Summit

 After our delicious lunch, we set out on our Haleakala day trip.
-The drive to the summit is 38 miles and takes 1-1/2 to 2 hours, depending on how many times you stop and the amount of traffic.
+The drive to the summit is 38 miles and takes 1-1/2 to 2 hours, depending on the traffic and number of stopa.
+The switchback road rises from sea level to an elevation of 10,023 feet and possibly makes it the steepest vehicle road in the world.

-The fascinating drive allowed me to view many different climatic zones, from the tropical area at the base of the mountain to the subalpine desert at the top.
+The fascinating drive allowed us to view many different climatic zones, from the tropical area at the base of the mountain to the subalpine desert at the top.
 The journey is a botanist’s paradise.

 Along the route, there are pullout stopping points that provide magnificent views of the coastline below, should the skies be void of thick clouds.